scverse/scanpy/README.md

 ```

 Also, it'd be awesome if you provide your working example for the public Scanpy
-examples: copy your example from [scanpy/exs/user.py](scanpy/exs/user.py) to
+library: copy your example from [scanpy/exs/user.py](scanpy/exs/user.py) to
 [scanpy/exs/builtin.py](scanpy/exs/builtin.py) with a link to the public data and
 make a pull request.
 If you have questions or prefer sending your script by
 email, contact Alex.